 The movie features Leonardo DiCaprio as the backpacker Richard trying to find the perfect beach.
-He stays in a dodgy hostel on infamous Khao San Road, where he receives a map from an estranged Robert Carlyle.
+He stays in a dodgy hostel on the infamous tourist magnet Khao San Road, where he receives a map from an estranged Robert Carlyle.
 The map marks the location of the eponymous beach on an island west of Koh Samui.

 As always in movies, the locations often differ between depiction and reality.
 The filming location of the beach is actually Maya Bay in Phi Phi Islands and the “Khao San Road hostel” is On On Hotel in Phuket City, about 200 meters west of the place where I was staying yesterday.
 The author Rolf Potts actually tried to sneak into the heavily guarded movie set in Phi Phi, hilariously retold in his short story “Storming the beach”.